-Working in the reception class are class teachers Mrs Hibbert and Mrs Giannassi who are supported by Mrs C Green and Mrs M green.
+Working in the reception class are class teachers Mrs Hibbert and Mrs Giannassi who are supported by Mrs C Green.

 In Reception, we learn through a range of teacher directed and self-initiated activities which take place both inside and outside our classroom.
 We focus on creating positive relationships where children feel supported, nurtured, and can become confident, independent learners.
 We follow the new Early Years Foundation Stage Curriculum (EYFS) which is divided into the following 7 areas of learning: